 Proxies.
 A Shareholder entitled to vote at a Shareholders meeting or to express consent or to dissent without a meeting may authorize other persons to act for the Shareholder by proxy.
 A proxy shall be in writing and shall be executed by the Shareholder or the Shareholder’s authorized agent or representative or shall be transmitted electronically to the person who will hold the proxy or to an agent fully authorized by the person who will hold the proxy to receive that transmission and include or be accompanied by information from which it can be determined that the electronic transmission was authorized by the Shareholder.
 A complete copy, fax, or other reliable reproduction of the proxy may be substituted or used in lieu of the original proxy for any purpose for which the original could be used.
 A proxy shall not be valid after the expiration of three years from its date unless otherwise provided in the proxy.
 A proxy is revocable at the pleasure of the Shareholder executing it except as otherwise provided by the laws of the State of Michigan.

 Voting.
-Each outstanding Share is entitled to the respective number of votes for the specific Classes of Shares as set forth in Article III of this Agreement and in the Articles of Incorporation.
+Each outstanding Share is entitled to the respective number of votes for the specific Classes of Shares as set forth in Article III of this Agreement and in the Articles.
 Votes may be cast orally or in writing, but if more than 25 Shareholders of record are entitled to vote, votes shall be cast in writing signed by the Shareholder or the Shareholder’s proxy.
-When an action, other than the election of Board, is to be taken by a vote of the Shareholders, it shall be authorized by a Simple Majority of the votes cast by the holders of Shares entitled to vote on it, unless a greater vote is required by the Articles of Incorporation or by the laws of the State of Michigan.
-Unless otherwise provided by the Articles of Incorporation, abstaining from a vote or submitting a ballot marked “abstain” with respect to any action is not a vote cast on that action.
-Except as otherwise provided by the Articles of Incorporation, Directors shall be elected by a plurality of the votes cast at any election.
+When an action, other than the election of Board, is to be taken by a vote of the Shareholders, it shall be authorized by a Simple Majority of the votes cast by the holders of Shares entitled to vote on it, unless a greater vote is required by the Articles or by the laws of the State of Michigan.
+Unless otherwise provided by the Articles, abstaining from a vote or submitting a ballot marked “abstain” with respect to any action is not a vote cast on that action.
+Except as otherwise provided by the Articles, Directors shall be elected by a plurality of the votes cast at any election.

 Deadlock.
 In the event that the Shareholders reach a deadlock, the issue shall be brought before a third party, chosen by the Shareholders.
 The third party’s decision shall be binding.
 In the event that the Shareholders cannot agree on a third party, each of the Shareholders shall make a list of five (5) third party candidates in order of preference.
 The third party shall be the most preferred candidate that appears most often on the Shareholders’ lists.
 In the event that the Shareholders cannot agree on a third party based on the list of five (5) third party candidates, the Board, shall choose a third party, which may or may not be a person on any list prepared by the Shareholders.